-VIII.
+VII.
 PRACTICUM REQUIREMENTS

 MPH students are required to engage in an infectious disease public health focused practicum.
 The practicum must be related to infectious diseases specifically.

-The practicum is a structured and educationally supervised assignment at an approved practice, service, or policy site with an experienced health, public health, research, or practice professional within academic, organizational, education, clinical practice, or community settings.
+Students register for 3 credits of IDM 2007: Practicum.
+The practicum is a structured and educationally supervised assignment at an approved practice, service, or policy site with an experienced clinical, public health, research, or practice professional within academic, organizational, education, clinical practice, or community settings.